shawn-hillstrom/server-management-system/README.md

 ## About

 This project implements a rudimentary remote server management system for Linux.
-There are two source code files, **mftp.c** and **mftpserve.c**, which contain the source code for the client and server side services, respectivelly.
-The server can handle up to 5 connections at a time, and the client must terminate before connecting again.
+The server can handle up to 5 connections at a time and relies on simple, shell-like commands on the client side to implement basic file management features.

 ## Versioning